emiljapelt/trench/doc/builtins.md

 ---

 ### Look
-`look` `int:(dir d, property p)`
+`look` `int:(dir d, field f)`

-Get the distance to the nearest field in the direction `d`, which has the property `p`.
+Get the distance to the nearest field in the direction `d`, which has all the properties of `f`.
 By default the is no limit to the range.

 **Returns:**

-The distance to the first field with property `p`, or `_ERROR` if no such field was found.
+The distance to the first field with property `f`, or `_ERROR` if no such field was found.

 ---